 The City and County of Broomfield are considering teaming up to spend their roughly $20 million in funds on a variety of projects, including $5 million to update water, sewer, and broadband infrastructure.

 Boulder, which continues to make progress on a city-owned network, is setting aside $15 million for its "long-term" projects focused on "public health and safety, affordability and service access and community and economic resiliency," which includes an expansion of a fiber network.
-In the meantime, the city will use some funds to provide Internet access to public housing sites.
+In the meantime, the city will use some funds to provide Internet access to public housing sites, and has allocated nearly $900,000 in ARPA funding to connect these sites under Boulder Housing Partners.

 The city of Bristol is considering using some of the $28 million it will receive to extend its current fiber network, which serves government buildings and schools.
 Local officials are talking about extending that fiber first into surrounding neighborhoods, but eventually reaching the whole city.
 Bristol is waiting on a report from a consulting firm it has hired to gauge interest and costs in late August, but part of the project comes as the result of regular complaints about the current ISP.